 Early signs include:

-The swelling will most likely be worse in the early morning hours and go away by mid-morning.
+The swelling may be worse or more prominent when lying down than when upright.
+It may be worse in the early morning hours and may go away by mid-morning.

 The most common symptoms are shortness of breath (dyspnea) and swelling of the face, neck, trunk, and arms.